Affordable Therapy: No Insurance Therapy And Mental Health Care

 Many of these mental health services are offered via in-person sessions, but online options are increasingly available.

-Beyond community centers, such as community mental health clinics, there are several government programs, services administrations, and non-profit networks that provide affordable mental health services, social services, and support resources.
+Beyond community centers, such as community mental health clinics, there are several government programs, service administrations, and non-profit networks that provide affordable mental health services, social services, and support resources.
 Here are some providers to consider:

 - The Substance Abuse and Mental Health Services Administration (SAMHSA)